-1. ATTENDANCE AND PARTICIPATION IN CLASS (15 classes/28 total points)
+1. ATTENDANCE AND PARTICIPATION IN CLASS (15 classes/30 total points)

 This accounts for both your attendance in our in-person sessions as well as your participation in them.
 Participation can look many different ways: your focused attention during discussions, your participation in check-in questions, individual, partner, and group work and your contributions in class discussions.
 If you are an extroverted student who enjoys talking in class, pay attention to how much space you are taking up and make sure you create space for other students to speak.
 If you are an introverted student and public speaking is your worst fear, I encourage you to push yourself a bit to contribute in class AND good eye contact and body language also communicates your participation to me and your classmates.
+I will be asking questions about the materials to confirm you have read them before class.
+You are not being "quizzed" but it should be clear to me that you have completed the readings.

-Due: Each week Tuesday 12:45-2:45pm
+Due: Each week Tuesday 5-8:10pm